 What ethics committees do

-The job of the ethics committee includes making sure that the
+The role of the ethics committee includes making sure that the

 - Researchers are qualified to carry out the trial

 - Likely benefits of the new treatment are greater than the probable side effects

 - Information for patients taking part is complete and easy to understand